 Normal Walking Speed By Age (Walking Speed for Seniors)

 Seniors can expect to walk quite a lot of steps during a daily stroll if they’re in good enough health.
 How fast will they travel as they do it?
-Here’s a breakdown of how walking speed may change from one decade to another.
+Here’s a breakdown of the normal walking speed by age, along with the walking speed for seniors, which changes from one decade to another:

 - 60s: As an adult enters their 60s, they can walk at 2.77 to 3.0 miles per hour, which is 1.24 to 1.34 meters per second.

 - 70s: In their 70s, a senior’s walking speed will drop a bit from their 60s.
 Now, they will travel at an average rate of 2.53 to 2.82 miles per hour or 1.13 to 1.26 meters per second.

 - 80s: The decrease in walking speed from a senior in their 70s to their 80s is quite steep.
 They slow down to a speed of 2.10 to 2.17 miles per hour, which is 0.94 to 0.97 meters per second.